plausible/website/_posts/2024-04-15-what-google-chrome’s-plan-to-phase-out-third-party-cookies-in-2024-means-for-marketers.md

 ### The quality bar is rising higher

-Lower dependance on hyper targeted and remarketing campaigns means a higher pressure on standing out as a brand, and building stronger and sustainable relationships with customers.
+Lower dependence on hyper targeted and remarketing campaigns means a higher pressure on standing out as a brand, and building stronger and sustainable relationships with customers.

 ### Reliance on inbound marketing is increasing